京都大学大学院アジア・アフリカ地域研究研究科 COSER Center for On-Site Education and Research 附属次世代型アジア・アフリカ教育研究センター

 Frayne, B. 2007.
 Migration and the changing social economy of Windhoek, Namibia, Development Southern Africa 24(1): 91–108.

 Mbongo, L.T.
 2017.
-Food Insecurity and Quality of Life in Informal Settlements of Katutura, Windhoek, Namibia.
+Food Insecurity and Quality of Life in Informal Settlements of Katutura, Windhoek, Namibia, The University of Namibia, M.S. thesis.

 Nathanael, S. V. 2023 (December 17).
 The Detailed Reality of Single Households Led by Women, Namibian.